Bhima Koregaon: When a plot to assassinate the Prime Minister was unearthed

 Further, it may be recalled that last year there was large scale violence that had broken out, following which the Pune police unearthed a major plot.
 Among the many anti-national acts that the police had cited, it also said that there was a plot hatched to kill the Prime Minister.

-In a 5,000 page chargesheet the Pune police spoke about an assassination plot that was hatched by the naxalites.
+In a 5,000-page charge sheet, the Pune police spoke about an assassination plot that was hatched by the naxalites.

-In the chargesheet filed, the police said that some of the naxal leaders were conspiring to kill the PM and had planned on procuring arms and ammunition with an intention of waging war against the country.
+In the charge sheet filed, the police said that some of the naxal leaders were conspiring to kill the PM and had planned on procuring arms and ammunition with an intention of waging war against the country.

 Bhima-Koregaon Anniversary: Maharashtra braces for historic day, security heightened

-The police also said that the Maoists are trying to mobilise and incite Dalits and the Elgar Parishad conclave in Pune last December was part of this strategy.
+The police also said that the Maoists are trying to mobilise and incite Dalits and the Elgar Parishad conclave in Pune last December as part of this strategy.

 The Maoist-backed conclave "aggravated" the violence at Koregaon Bhima on January 1, the charge sheet said.